Data Processing Addendum ("DPA")

 - Definitions and Interpretation

-1.1 Unless otherwise defined herein, capitalized terms and expressions used in this Agreement shall have the following meaning:
+1.1 Capitalised terms and expressions used in this Agreement shall have the following meanings:

 1.1.1 “Agreement” means this Data Processing Addendum and all Schedules;

-1.1.2 “Customer Personal Data” means any Personal Data Processed by a Contracted Processor on behalf of Customer pursuant to or in connection with the Terms of Service;
+1.1.2 “Customer Personal Data” means any Personal Data Processed by the Company or one of its Subprocessors on behalf of Customer pursuant to, or in connection with, the Terms of Service;

-184.108.40.206 a transfer of Customer Personal Data from the Customer to the Company as a Contracted Processor; or
+184.108.40.206 a transfer of Customer Personal Data from the Customer or one of its Data Subjects to the Company or directly to one of its Subprocessors; or

 1.1.9 “Services” means the solution described in the section of the Terms of Service entitled “Our Services”.

-1.1.10 “Subprocessor” means any person appointed by or on behalf of Processor to process Personal Data on behalf of the Customer in connection with the Agreement.
+1.1.11 “Subprocessor” means any person appointed by or on behalf of the Company to process Personal Data on behalf of the Customer in connection with the Agreement.

 1.2 The terms, “Commission”, “Controller”, “Data Subject”, “Member State”, “Personal Data”, “Personal Data Breach”, “Processing” and “Supervisory Authority” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.